Stuart Forster reports from the ‘Frans Hals and the Moderns’ art exhibition in Haarlem, the Netherlands.

-Disclosure: Stuart Forster, the author of this article, was invited onto a curator’s tour of the ‘Frans Hals and the Moderns’ exhibition and retained full editorial control of this post.
+Disclosure: Stuart Forster, the author of this article, was invited onto a curator’s tour of the ‘Frans Hals and the Moderns’ exhibition.
 The Frans Hals Museum did not review or approve this feature.

 “Frans Hals posthumously became a teacher for a whole new generation,” said Ann Demeester, the Director of the Frans Hals Museum, while introducing the exhibition.
 “Associated with a wild lifestyle, Hals and his work became marginalised in the 18th century,” explained Demeester.